bidou10/bidou10/README.md

 <h1 align="center">Hi 👋, I'm Florent Nivel</h1>
 <h3 align="center">A passionate Flutter Mobile Developer</h3>
-<p align="center">Mobile Development is my IKIGAI</p>
+<h5 align="center">Mobile Development is my IKIGAI</h5>

-<p align="left">I discovered a passion for mobile applications, I have a constant desire to learn in this field, my curiosity has no limit, I love the field of food in particular street food and I love the field of e commerce.
+<p align="left">I discovered a passion for mobile applications, I have a constant desire to learn in this field, my curiosity has no limit, I love the field of food in particular street food and I love the field of e commerce.</p>
-Mobile Development is my IKIGAI</p>

 <img src="https://github.com/bidou10/bidou10/blob/main/flutter-dev.jpg" width="1024" >